Dylan Sahara

 Dylan Sahara (23 December 1992 – 22 December 2018) was an Indonesian television actress and presenter.
 In 2016, she married Indonesian vocalist Riefian Fajarsyah who was a member of the Seventeen pop band.
-She died on 22 December 2018 during the Sunda Strait tsunami as she attended the stage performed by the band Seventeen in event held by Perusahaan Listrik Negara (PLN) when the tsunami hit.
+She died on 22 December 2018 during the Sunda Strait tsunami, a day short of her 26th birthday, as she attended the stage performed by the band Seventeen in event held by Perusahaan Listrik Negara (PLN) when the tsunami hit.
 She was survived by Fajarsyah, who was also the sole survivor of the Seventeen group which was washed out by tidal waves.

 She was set to run for a seat in the People's Representative Council in the 2019 Indonesian legislative election for the Great Indonesia Movement Party (Gerindra).